 You are excluded from any coverage when it comes to a liability-only policy.
-That means if you cause an accident, you will be responsible for the damages to your vehicle all by yourself.
+If you cause an accident, that means you will be responsible for the damages to your vehicle all by yourself.

 Will my car be repaired if someone else with a liability-only policy causes an accident?